luciapeterlin/luciapeterlin/README.md

 Hi👋!
 I’m Lucia, an enthusiastic Front End Developer with a passion for technology and web design.
 My journey began +3 years ago and since then I have gained valuable hands-on experience building responsive websites using a combination of HTML, CSS and Javascript.

-🧠 Technical Skills: HTML5, CSS3, JavaScript ES6, React JS, React Native, JQuery, Firebase, Bootstrap, SASS & Git/GitHub/GitLab.
+🧠 Technical Skills: HTML5, CSS3, JavaScript ES6, React JS, JQuery, Firebase, Bootstrap, SASS & Git/GitHub/GitLab.

 💼 http://lucia-peterlin.surge.sh